Jackson Pollock: From naming to numbering

 Continuing to evade the viewer's search for figurative elements in his paintings, Pollock abandoned titles and started numbering his works.
-He said about this, "[L]ook passively and try to receive what the painting has to offer and not bring a subject matter or preconceived idea of what they are to be looking for."
-His wife said, "He used to give his pictures conventional titles ... but now he simply numbers them.
+Pollock said about this, "[L]ook passively and try to receive what the painting has to offer and not bring a subject matter or preconceived idea of what they are to be looking for."
+Lee Krasner said, "He used to give his pictures conventional titles ... but now he simply numbers them.
 Numbers are neutral.
 They make people look at a picture for what it is—pure painting."

 Critical debate

 Pollock's work has been the subject of important critical debates.
 Critic Robert Coates once derided a number of Pollock's works as "mere unorganized explosions of random energy, and therefore meaningless".
 Reynold's News, in a 1959 headline, said, "This is not art—it's a joke in bad taste."
 French abstract painter Jean Hélion, on the other hand, remarked on first seeing a Pollock, "It filled out space going on and on because it did not have a start or end to it."
 Clement Greenberg supported Pollock's work on formalistic grounds.
 It fit well with Greenberg's view of art history as a progressive purification in form and elimination of historical content.
 He considered Pollock's work to be the best painting of its day and the culmination of the Western tradition via Cubism and Cézanne to Manet.

 In a 1952 article in ARTnews, Harold Rosenberg coined the term "action painting" and wrote that "what was to go on the canvas was not a picture but an event.
 The big moment came when it was decided to paint 'just to paint'.
 The gesture on the canvas was a gesture of liberation from value—political, aesthetic, moral."
 Many people assumed that he had modeled his "action painter" paradigm on Pollock.

 The Congress for Cultural Freedom, an organization to promote American culture and values, backed by the Central Intelligence Agency (CIA), sponsored exhibitions of Pollock's work.
 Some left-wing scholars, including Eva Cockcroft, have argued that the United States government and wealthy elite embraced Pollock and abstract expressionism to place the United States in the forefront of global art and devalue socialist realism.
 Cockcroft wrote that Pollock became a "weapon of the Cold War".

 Pollock described his art as "motion made visible memories, arrested in space".